Set the Wireless Security Method

-From the Encryption (Authentication) drop-down list in the wireless access point configuration, select the level of authentication method for your wireless connections.
-The eight available authentication methods, from least secure to most secure, are listed below.
+From the Security drop-down list in the wireless access point configuration, you can select the level of the authentication method for your wireless connections.
+The available authentication methods, from least secure to most secure, are explained in this topic.
 Select the most secure authentication method that is supported by your wireless network clients.

-WPA (PSK) and WPA2 (PSK) Wi-Fi Protected Access methods use pre-shared keys for authentication.
-WPA (PSK) and WPA2 (PSK) are more secure than WEP shared key authentication.
+Wi-Fi Protected Access (WPA) methods use pre-shared keys for authentication.
 When you choose one of these methods, you configure a pre-shared key that all wireless devices must use to authenticate to the wireless access point.

-The WPA Enterprise and WPA2 Enterprise authentication methods use the IEEE 802.1X standard for network authentication.
-These authentication methods use the EAP (Extensible Authentication Protocol) framework to enable user authentication to an external RADIUS authentication server or to the XTM device (Firebox-DB).
-The WPA Enterprise and WPA2 Enterprise authentication methods are more secure than WPA/WPA2 (PSK) because users authenticate with their own credentials instead of a shared key.
+The WPA3 Enterprise and WPA2 Enterprise authentication methods use the IEEE 802.1X standard for network authentication.
+These authentication methods use the EAP (Extensible Authentication Protocol) framework to enable user authentication to an external RADIUS authentication server or to the Firebox (Firebox-DB).
+The WPA2 and WPA3 Enterprise authentication methods are more secure than pre-shared keys because users authenticate with their own credentials instead of a shared key.

-For more information about these authentication methods, see WPA and WPA2 Enterprise Authentication.
+For more information about these authentication methods, see Enterprise Authentication with RADIUS.

-To use the Enterprise authentication methods, you must configure an external RADIUS authentication server or configure the XTM device as an authentication server.
+To use the Enterprise authentication methods, you must configure an external RADIUS authentication server, or configure the Firebox as an authentication server.

 For more information about how to configure the settings for these authentication methods, see